 - Advancing to a Phase 3 pivotal superiority trial.

 Our Mino-Lok™ product was developed by clinicians and technologists at the M.D.
 Anderson Cancer Center.
 Citius obtained a worldwide license to the patented technology (with the exception of South America) in May 2014.
+In March 2016 Citius announced that it has recently concluded negotiations to add South America to its worldwide license for Mino-Lok™.
+South America was the only territory that was not included in the original sub-license.

 Professional market feedback suggests that there is an important need to develop an alternative to the standard of care for catheter-related blood stream infections (CRBSIs).
 Of the approximately 7 million central venous catheters (CVCs) used annually, about 500,000 or 7% become infected leading to serious, life threatening infections.
 Learn more about CRBSIs >>